(A review by Sidharth Vardhan

-Same thing happened with Edward and Bertha Mason, and so they too develop a dislike for each-other.
-Except they happened to be married and so were struck with each-other.
+Same thing happened with Edward and Bertha Mason, and so they too develop a dislike for each other.
+Except they happened to be married and so were stuck with each other.
 Slowly dislike becomes hatred.
-I think so far Edward and Bertha felt the same and had similar experiences – what made Bertha’s position worse was that, she was confined to her house.
+I think so far Edward and Bertha felt the same and had similar experiences – what made Bertha’s position worse was that she was confined to her house.
 Her husband saw her as ‘intemperate and unchaste’ – reason enough for her to stay confined to his house.

 …And Edward seems to have this habit of assuming that dominating role without realising he might be making people uncomfortable.
-There are enough examples to this effect – he didn’t pay Jane fully (when she went to meet her dying aunt) so as to make sure she would return, he won’t tell Jane that he is married with Bertha before they get married and later, on the day of failed marriage, she found him listening at the door.
-That night Jane dreams of being locked in red-room – which acts as a motivation to run away in the middle of the night.
-That might be first decision in all literature which was influenced by subconscious motivations.
+There are enough examples to this effect – he didn’t pay Jane fully (when she went to meet her dying aunt) so as to make sure she would return, he won’t tell Jane that he is married with Bertha before they get married and later, on the day of a failed marriage, she found him listening at the door.
+That night Jane dreams of being locked in the red room – which acts as a motivation to run away in the middle of the night.
+That might be the first decision in all literature that was influenced by subconscious motivations.

 Edward never was physically confined but his marital confinement meant a terrible loneliness with no visible escape.
 At one point, he is driven to suicidal thoughts – preferring hell to his present state. “ Of the fanatic’s burning eternity I have no fear: there is not a future state worse than this present one—let me break away, and go home to God!” and decides to live his life on his own terms.